stjudecloud/university/docs/visualization-community/library/ai-check/index.md

 !!!warning
 If you are using DNAnexus links, be sure to extend the duration.
 See our [manage data](https://university.stjude.cloud/docs/visualization-community/data-manage/) section.
-In order to render <gz> files they must also have the <tbi> file associated.
-What happens is that the ProteinPaint looks for the <tbi> file and cannot parse the <gz> so we must give it an alternate path to the <tbi> file.>
+In order to render .gz files they must also have the .tbi file associated.
+What happens is that the ProteinPaint looks for the .tbi file and cannot parse the .gz so we must give it an alternate path to the .tbi file.
 !!!

 **Be sure to update lines 1, 3, 8, 9, and 10**